 Development processes have become much faster with code maintenance tools such as Github and Gitlab.

 - Developers can merge, resolve merge conflicts and commit code in a few seconds.

 - Developers can make Jenkin Builds to check the code is working as expected in Dev Environment

-- Developers can resolve issues, comment and track bugs occurred in the code for specific files on the repo
+- Developers can resolve issues, comment, and track bugs that occurred in the code for specific files on the repo

-- Developers can view their own dashboard of commits, merges, closed issues and open issues.
-Helps them analyse the status of their tasks.
+- Developers can view their own dashboard of commits, merges, closed issues, and open issues.
+Helps them analyze the status of their tasks.

 - Developers can make their repository(s) public for other community members to use the codebase that can solve specific problems they are facing.